jordanmasterson23/MagicMirror-Pygame/README.md

 This is a Magic Mirror project scripted in Python using the Pygame module.

-NOTE:  This is still in development.
+NOTE:  This is designed for a 1080 X 1920 resolution set to portrait mode.
 It is very basic at the moment but I will continue to add more features.

 CURRENT FEATURES:
  - Displays Current Temperature and Condition Icon for set location